 What is the cost of the course?

 - All children will be fit with a harness.
-Families can be refunded/receive a tax receipt for $100 if they return the harness on the final day of class.
+Families can be refunded the equipment deposit at the end of the course

 - If the cost of the program presents a barrier, families can apply for a full or partial sponsorship (please contact email@example.com after registering for more info).